MicrosoftDocs/power-automate-docs/articles/minit/filters-export-import.md

 ---
-title: Export and import filters (preview)
+title: Export and import filters
-description: Learn how to export existing filters in the view and re-use them in another view or process in the Minit desktop application in process advisor.
+description: Learn how to export existing filters in the view and re-use them in another view or process in the Power Automate Process Mining desktop app.
 author: maslejka
 contributors:
   - maslejka